 Do not show the splash screen when loading AppCode.

 Do not reopen projects and show the welcome screen.
-This can help if a project that was open crashes AppCode for some reason.
+This can help if a project that was open crashes AppCode.

 Do not load manually installed plugins.
-This can help if a plugin that you installed crashes AppCode for some reason.
+This can help if a plugin that you installed crashes AppCode.
 You will be able to start the IDE and either disable or uninstall the problematic plugin.